 Schulman has been recognized as one of Fortune's top 20 businesspeople of the year for three consecutive years and has received "Visionary Awards" from the Council for Economic Education in 2017 and the Financial Health Network in 2018 for his promotion of economic and financial literacy to create a better informed society.
 He is committed to building a world where everyone has access to economic opportunity, which he advances through his work as a life member of the Council on Foreign Relations and co-chair of the World Economic Forum's Steering Committee to promote global financial inclusion.

 Schwartz's previous research has addressed morality, decision-making and the varied inter-relationships between science and society.
 Before Paradox he published The Costs of Living, which traces the impact of free-market thinking on the explosion of consumerism -- and the effect of the new capitalism on social and cultural institutions that once operated above the market, such as medicine, sports and the law.
-Both books level serious criticism of modern Western society, illuminating the under-reported psychological plagues of our time.
-But they also offer concrete ideas on addressing these problems, from a personal and societal level.
+And after Paradox, he argued for the importance of remoralizing our lives -- both public and private -- in the book Practical Wisdom, coauthored with Kenneth Sharpe.
+Both books level serious criticism against modern Western society, illuminating the under-reported psychological plagues of our time.
+But they also offer concrete ideas on addressing these problems, on a personal and societal level.

 Schwartz is the author of the TED Book, Why We Work, and a professor of social theory at Swarthmore College.